 However, there is no legal requirement for a registered charity to issue receipts for donations.
 Issuing receipts involves an administrative burden, so some charities decide not to issue them.
 Other charities only issue them in certain cases, for example, for donations above a certain amount.

 If your charity chooses to limit receipts, it can be a good idea to tell donors about your policy.
-You can also refer donors to the donor information section of the Canada Revenue Agency website.
+You can also refer donors to the donor information section of the CRA’s website.

 The main rule to remember is that fundraising is not in-and-of-itself charitable and cannot become the main emphasis of a charity.